53 pointsby Rabidgremlina month ago12 comments

 Is there a way to output an SVG?
 I'd love to send this to my laser or CNC cutter and have it cut automatically.

-• traverseda4 days ago
+• Rabidgremlina month ago

 Lots of suggestions already, my only suggestion is that it would be nice if this could generate tabs and slots.
 I'm more likely to laser cut or 3D print inserts, so a tab and slot would make assembly easier.